 How tall should a desk be?

-"It's very important (for adult desks) to have a minimum of 29 to 30 inches of surface height off the floor," AbouZanat tells The Spruce.
-"This is to ensure the person working on the desk is sitting up straight."
+For adult desks, AbouZanat recommends a minimum heigh of 29 to 30 inches.
+"This is to ensure the person working on the desk is sitting up straight," he says.

 What's the best way to organize a desk?